kahinimehta/SocialRecognitionTask/script.md

 10 collections, 10 images each.
 Time limit per decision."

 **What to say:**
 "The scoring system considers both accuracy and confidence.
+If you are confident but wrong, you lose more points than if you are not confident and wrong.
+If you are right but not confident, you will not get as many points as if you were both right and confident.
 There are 10 collections total, with 10 images in each.
 You'll have a time limit for each decision."

 ---